BahramJannesar/DiamondsMachineLearning/README.md

 In pattern recognition, the k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification and regression.[1]
 In both cases, the input consists of the k closest training examples in the feature space.

-One the important part of the kNN algorithm is to find the best k for learning we try these parameter and choose the best one of them :
+One the important part of the kNN algorithm is to find the best k for learning we try these parameter and choose the best one of them.

-**1. first test :**
+**1. First test :**

  * test_size = 30 %